DanielAdeyemi/tap_room_2/README.md

 <details>
 <summary> ⚙️ From the terminal:</summary>

-* Clone my repository from GitHub using `git clone https://github.com/DanielAdeyemi/tap_room.git` in your terminal or GitBash
+* Clone my repository from GitHub using `git clone https://github.com/DanielAdeyemi/tap_room_2.git` in your terminal or GitBash
 * Navigate to the downloaded folder using ***cd*** command
 * Execute **code .** command in your terminal and it will open all source code in your code editor.
 </details>

+## <div align="center"> ✅ *Running tests from your terminal using Jest and webpack:*
+* make sure you have Jest installed, if not, use [this link](https://www.learnhowtoprogram.com/intermediate-javascript/test-driven-development-and-environments-with-javascript/setting-up-jest) to install it on your machine **(also make sure you are in head directory of this project)**
+* now from main directory run `$ npm run test` to check if tests from `__test__` directory pass or fail.

 ## <div align="center"> 🧰 *Setup Options:*